kevinding0218/InterviewDocuments/Q and A/System Design/Interview - Step by step.md

 ```
 1. We start with **requirements clarification**.
 And more specifically, we need to **define APIs**, what exactly our system is supposed to do.
 	- To define APIs, we discuss with the interviewer what specific behaviors or functions of the system we need to design.
-	- We write down verbs characterizing these functions and start thinking about input parameters and return values.
+	- We **write down verbs** characterizing these functions and start thinking about **input parameters and return values**.
-	- We then can make several iterations to brush up the APIs.
-	- After this step we should be clear on what the scope of the design is.
+	- We then can **make several iterations** to brush up the APIs.
+After this step we should be clear on what the scope of the design is.
 2. We then discuss **non-functional requirements** with the interviewer and figure out what **qualities of the system** she is most interested in.
 We can now **outline a high-level architecture** of the system.
 Draw some **key components** on the whiteboard.
+	- focus on **scalability, availabilityand performance**.
 3. At the next stage we should **dive deep** into several of those components.
 Our interviewer will help us understand what components we should focus on.
 4. And the last important step is to **discuss bottlenecks** and how to deal with them.